fraber/openproject-time-tracker/ROADMAP.md

 Roadmap for TSTrack OpenProject Time Tracking
 =============================================

-TSTrack implements the first step of the financial management process chain for projects.
+TSTrack implements time tracking as the first step a financial management process chain for projects.

-TSTrack uses [OpenProject](https://openproject.com) as the back-end and is 100% open-source (GPL V3, both front-end and back-end) with enterprise options available.
+- V0.3.0: Container for additional features: In planning
+- V0.2.0: Start/Stop with grouping: In planning
+- V0.1.0: MVP witout start/stop: In development, no release date yet
+- V0.0.1: Static mock-up: Released

 = V0.1.0: MVP based on TimeEntries (no release defined yet)